caolinfeng/OoDHDR-codec/Readme.md

 # OoDHDR-codec

-This repository is for "OoDHDR-codec: Out-of-Distribution Generalization for HDR Image Compression"
+This repository is for "OoDHDR-Codec: Out-of-Distribution Generalization for HDR Image Compression"

 (to appear in AAAI, 2022)